LONGLAB-projects/mobile-pavement-monitoring/README.md

 # License

--- We commented the code with Apache lincense Version 2.0 in the code file -- The code from @sekilab has a MIT license.
-We also include it in the license file -- You can check other details in the license file
+-- We commented the code with Apache lincense Version 2.0 in the code file -- The code from @sekilab has a MIT license in the license file -- You can check other details in the license file

 # Developer Manual for DOT Project - Android Application